fishstiqz/fishstiqz.github.io/_posts/2016-12-12-nothing-here-yet.md

 ## Nothing here yet

-There is nothing on this blog yet, maybe sometme.
+There is nothing on this blog yet, maybe sometime.